-The project is a cooperative effort of the Florida Department of Environmental Protection, Charlotte Harbor & Estero Bay Aquatic Preserves Offices, the Charlotte Harbor Environmental Center, the Southwest Florida Water Management District's Surface Water Improvement Management Program and the Charlotte Harbor National Estuary Program.
+The project is a cooperative effort of the Florida Department of Environmental Protection, Charlotte Harbor & Estero Bay Aquatic Preserves Offices, the Charlotte Harbor Environmental Center, the Southwest Florida Water Management District's Surface Water Improvement Management Program and the Coastal & Heartland National Estuary Partnership.

 The program is unique because it:

 Includes monitoring sites in all six of the aquatic preserves in the Charlotte Harbor estuaries